 [RFC4110] provides a framework for Layer 3 Provider-Provisioned Virtual Private Networks (PPVPNs).
 [L3SM-YANG] provides a L3VPN service delivery YANG model for PE-based VPNs.

 The YANG model on the ACTN CMI is known as customer service model in [Service-YANG].
-The YANG model developed in this document describes how operator’s end to end orchestrator interacts with the MDSC so that the MDSC then can coordinate the control and management of L3VPN MPLS tunnels that traverse both IP/MPLS and Transport networks.
+The YANG model developed in this document describes how operator’s end to end orchestrator interacts with the MDSC so that the MDSC then can coordinate the control and management of L3VPN MPLS TE tunnels that traverse both IP/MPLS and Transport networks.
 While IP Network Controller is responsible for provisioning the VPN service on the PE nodes, the MDSC can coordinate how to map the VPN services with TE tunnels.
 In some cases, under the confines of service policy, dynamic TE tunnel creation may need to be supported for the VPN service.
 This may occur when there are no suitable existing TE tunnels that can support VPN service requirements.
+Or the operator would like to dynamically create and bind tunnels to the VPN, which could not be shared for network slicing.

+To summarize there are two mode of operations –

+Tunnel/VN Binding – Customer could use the VPN service model [L3SM-Yang] to communicate to the network operator to deliver

+a L3VPN service.
+Based on the sites, QoS parameters, VPN service topology, the network operator could create an ACTN VN [ACTN-VN-YANG.
+Further the mapping yang model is used to set this mapping between the L3VPN service and the ACTN VN.
+Note that this could be done dynamically.
+The VN (and TE tunnels) could be binded to the L3VPN and not used for any other purpose.

+Tunnel/VN Selection – Customer could request an L3VPN service [L3SM-Yang], and with this model as input, configure the different network elements to deliver the service.
+Each network element would select a tunnel based on the configuration.
+New tunnels (or VN) are not created for each VPN.
+Thus the tunnels can be shared across multiple VPN.
+Further the mapping yang model is used to get the mapping between the L3VPN and the tunnels in use.

-The YANG model described in this document provides an ACTN TE-service mapping model that enables a seamless service mapping across L3VPN, ACTN VN and TE-tunnel models.
+The YANG model described in this document provides an ACTN TE-service mapping model that enables a seamless service mapping across L3VPN, ACTN VN and TE-tunnel models at the controllers.

 L3VPN Architecture in ACTN context